fhdm-dev/scoppy-experiments/experiments/capacitor-charging-discharging-roll-mode/README.md

 <br>

 ## What is Roll Mode?
 Roll mode is a method of displaying acquired waveform data without waiting for the complete waveform record.
-For example, if Time/Div is set to 1 second and roll mode wasn’t available, it would take 10 seconds to fill the waveform record.
+For example, if Time/Div is set to 1 second and roll mode wasn’t available, it would take 10 seconds to fill the waveform record (because there are 10 horizontal divisions).
 But using roll mode, the oscilloscope will immediately begin displaying results rather than waiting the full 10 seconds.
 Scoppy automatically enters roll mode when large values for Time/div are selected.
 When the trigger mode is set to AUTO or NORMAL the display window will be in the center of the sample record.
 This means that newly aquired data can take a while to become visible.
 By setting the trigger mode to OFF, Scoppy will display the most recent data in the sample record.
 This is what we want for this experiment because we want to see the voltage change across the capacitor in real time.

 <br>